MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-preview.md

 1. Tap `Enter` to bypass the subscription selector and accept the default subscription.
 1. Type a line number from the numbered list to change the default subscription.

+Here's a screen print of what you can expect from the authentication preview:

 :::image type="content" source="./media/authenticate-azure-cli-preview/subscription-selector.png" alt-text="Subscription selector":::

 ## Verify results